Coty: 2000s

-During the mid 2000s, the company focused on marketing celebrity-endorsed fragrances, including David Beckham, Céline Dion, Jennifer Lopez, Mary-Kate and Ashley Olsen, Sarah Jessica Parker, and Shania Twain.
+During the mid-2000s, the company focused on marketing celebrity-endorsed fragrances, including David Beckham, Céline Dion, Jennifer Lopez, Mary-Kate and Ashley Olsen, Sarah Jessica Parker, and Shania Twain.
 Coty also expanded its portfolio of luxury fragrances.
 It purchased the fragrance license for fashion designer Marc Jacobs in 2003.
 The company's revenue increased from $1.9 billion to $2.1 billion during 2004–2005.

 In 2005, Coty purchased additional licenses for Calvin Klein, Cerruti, Chloé, Lagerfeld, and Vera Wang from Unilever.
 These newest acquisitions, along with existing portfolio licenses including Adidas, Davidoff, and JOOP!, made Coty the largest global fragrance maker.

 Coty acquired Del Laboratories' parent company, DLI Holding Corp., in 2007, adding the Sally Hansen and NYC New York Color brands to Coty's portfolio.
 The company entered into license agreements with Balenciaga in 2008 and Bottega Veneta in 2009.

 2010s

 In 2010, Coty purchased nail polish maker OPI Products, as well as the skin care brand philosophy from The Carlyle Group.
 The company also entered into a license agreement with Miu Miu, a subsidiary of Prada.

 Coty filed to go public in June 2012, and raised approximately $1 billion during its initial public offering (IPO) one year later.
 The IPO, held in 2013, was the third largest in the US at the time and the largest by a final goods company since Michael Kors.
 CNN Money described the offering as the "largest U.S.-listed IPO for a consumer products company".
 Coty acquired Bourjois in 2014.

 During 2015–2016, Coty acquired 41 beauty brands from Procter & Gamble (collectively known as Galleria), including Clairol, CoverGirl, Gucci, Hugo Boss, Lacoste, Max Factor, and Wella.
 The agreement, completed as a Reverse Morris Trust, made Coty the third largest global seller of cosmetics.
-Coty also acquired the digital marketing technology agency Beamly in 2015. which is wound up in 2020.
+Coty also acquired the digital marketing technology agency Beamly in 2015.

 The company entered into a license agreement with Tiffany & Co. in 2016.
 During 2016–2017, Coty acquired Hypermarcas' (now known as Hypera Pharma) beauty and personal care business, ghd, and became a majority stakeholder in the peer to peer digital beauty company Younique.
 Younique had approximately 80,000 sellers when Coty purchased a 60 percent stake in January 2017, and surpassed 230,000 sellers by December.
 Coty announced that it was cutting ties with Younique in August 2019, saying that Younique was "definitely different" from other businesses owned by Coty, and intended to sell its 60% stake in Younique back to its founders.